 Framed Kitchen Cabinet: Overlay Cabinetry

 In the cabinet industry, an overlay refers to the amount of cabinet face the doors and drawer fronts overlap.
 The amount of cabinet face frame or box visible when the doors and drawers are closed is called the reveal.
 Framed cabinets offer two types of overlays:

-- Standard: The door and drawer faces are slightly larger than the openings, and slightly overlap the face frame.
-Standard overlays offer reveals if on the face frame and are more forgiving with door and drawer alignments.
+Traditional: The door and drawer fronts are slightly larger than the openings, and overlap the face frame by a half inch.
+Standard overlays offer face frame and are more forgiving with door and drawer alignments.

-- Full: The door and drawer faces are larger than the openings and overlap the face frame, leaving only a small visible reveal.
+Full: The door and drawer faces are larger than the openings and overlap most of the face frame, leaving only a small visible reveal.

 What are Frameless Cabinets?

 Just as the name suggests, frameless cabinets do not have a face frame.
 A frameless cabinet box offers more ease of access and storage space by removing the face frame.
 Frameless kitchen cabinetry has a sleeker look to it with seamless lines, and cabinet doors attached directly to the side of the box.
 It is most commonly known as full access, European style, or modern cabinetry.
-Wellborn Cabinet’s full access frameless cabinetry line, Aspire, offers one overlay style: full overlay.
-Aspire’s full overlay style covers the entire box, leaving only a 2 mm reveal that creates a sleek, seamless appearance, making it a popular choice for modern and contemporary styled kitchens.
+Wellborn Cabinet’s full access frameless cabinetryline, Aspire.
+Doors cover the entire box, leaving only a 2 mm reveal that creates a sleek, seamless appearance, making it a popular choice for modern and contemporary styled kitchens.